rodrigo-serra/perception_ros/README.md

 ```

 Depending on the msg, the node will behave differently.
 The options are the following:
-- **stop**, it stops the node from publishing any results.
+- **e_stop**, it stops the node from publishing any results.
 If "visualization" is set to true, it will close the visualization window;
-- **start**, restarts publishing and relaunches the visualization window if the "visualization" is set to true;
+- **e_start**, restarts publishing and relaunches the visualization window if the "visualization" is set to true;
-- **reset**, resets the node using default options;
+- **e_reset**, resets the node using default options;

 The node also publishes the mediapipe holistic results and some extra information one can extract from the latter.
 The topics are the following: